-Her book, The Making of a Teenage Service Class: Poverty and Mobility in an American City (University of California Press, 2018), challenges common wisdom that targeting “risk behaviors” such as drugs, gangs, violence, and teen parenthood is key to breaking the cycle of poverty.
-This book is based on her dissertation work and draws on three years of immersed fieldwork among a group of black and Latina/o youth from a marginalized community in the northeastern U.S. She argues that overemphasis on drugs, gangs, violence, and teen parenthood reinforces race, class and gender inequalities and makes things worse for youth struggling with poverty.
+Ranita Ray joined the UNLV faculty in 2013 after completing her doctoral studies in the same year.
+Ray is a feminist ethnographer of children/youth, schooling, economic margianlization, gender, and racial dominance.
+Her book, The Making of a Teenage Service Class: Poverty and Mobility in an American City (University of California Press, 2018), challenges common wisdom that targeting “risk behaviors” such as drugs, gangs, violence, and teen parenthood among youth is key to breaking the cycle of economic and racial marginalization.
+This book is based on her dissertation work (partially funded by a National Science Foundation Dissertation Improvement Grant).